The Rose City’s famous food scene kicked it up yet another notch in 2016. Taste the year’s best new dishes at these standout Portland restaurants.

 Lauded Chef Naoko Tamura opened an elegant new Japanese eatery, Shizuku.
 The gorgeous new space was designed by world-renowned architect Kengo Kuma, also behind the Portland Japanese Garden expansion.
 Another favorite local chef, Vitaly Paley (of Paley’s Place and Imperial) transformed the Heathman Hotel restaurant space into Headwaters.
 In addition to seafood-focused eats, the establishment also offers a traditional Russian tea service.

-Fans of former downtown landmark Veritable Quandary may find their favorite dishes waiting at Q. Chef Annie Cuggino, longtime executive chef at Veritable Quandary, crafts the menu at this new, hyper-seasonal eatery.
-For more international flavors, head south to Paiche for top-notch ceviche and other fresh, family-style Peruvian dishes.
+Fans of former downtown landmark Veritable Quandary may find their favorite dishes waiting at Q. Chef Annie Cuggino, longtime executive chef at Veritable Quandary (prior to its closure), crafts the menu at this new, hyper-seasonal eatery.

 Southeast Portland restaurants